menu

 Overview

 Horton is a very small city located in the state of Kansas.
 With a population of 1,500 people and just one neighborhood, Horton is the 201st largest community in Kansas.
-Horton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Horton was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce